AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 ### Modifying signature fields&nbsp; {#modifying-signature-fields-nbsp}

-You can modify signature fields that are located in a PDF document.
+You can modify signature fields that are in a PDF document.
 Modifying a signature field involves manipulating its signature field lock dictionary values or seed value dictionary values.

 A field lock dictionary specifies a list of fields that are locked when the signature field is signed.
 A locked field prevents users from editing the field.
 A seed value dictionary contains constraining information that is used at the time the signature is applied.
 For example, you can change permissions that control the actions that can occur without invalidating a signature.